aancw/Sipose/README.md

 Windows User :

-- Just Click PortScanner.exe and enjoy1
+- Just Click PortScanner.exe and enjoy!

 Linux User :
 - You can recompile or just execute file with ./PortScanner